Committees & Working Groups

 The goal of the Speakers Bureau is reach the public with topics important to women in medicine as well as provide an opportunity for women in medicine to advance their careers both academically and financially.
 The initial task of the speakers bureau working group is to develop how the website will look and function with regard to the AMWA’s speakers bureau, develop a process for recruiting, vetting and developing speakers to be part of the speakers bureau and finding opportunities for women to speak in public arenas.

-The AMWA mentoring task force aims to create cohesive and structured mentoring relationships between AMWA physicians, residents, and medical students.
+The AMWA mentoring task force aims to create cohesive and structured mentoring relationships between AMWA physicians, residents, medical students and premedical students.
 The mentoring task force coordinates mentor-mentee relationships and matches them not only based on specialty or academic interests, but also based more broadly on their personal and professional background.
-The mentoring task force ensures development and progression of AMWA's mentoring program and ensures the success of mentor-mentee relationships.
+The mentoring task force ensures development and progression of AMWA’s mentoring program and ensures the success of mentor-mentee relationships.
 Please email firstname.lastname@example.org if you are interested in participating in the mentoring task force.
+Our committee meets the second Thursday of every month at 9:00pm EST.

-The Women's Health Working Group.
 The American Medical Women’s Association has always placed Women’s Health Issues as a priority.
 Many of the prior Women’s Health projects have made an impact on education and healthcare delivery in Women’s Health.
 From the AWHS international clinics to the Reproductive Health and Breast Care Curricula to the Women’s Health Textbook and CME courses of the 90’s, women’s health has been at the forefront in the AMWA mission, and we have been active in speaking out in the policy arena for Universal Healthcare as a Women’s Health issue.
 In the ensuing years, the group’s focus has been primarily in creating a web based repository of women’s health educational and curricular materials through the Sex and Gender Women’s Health Collaborative (formerly called the Advancing Women’s Health Initiative).
-Click here to learn more about AMWA's Sex and Gender Women's Health Collaborative and get involved!